Applications Now Closed.

 TEA has set this amount at $10,474 for the 2026-27 school year.

-A women instructing a child on a tablet
+A woman instructing a child on a tablet

 Private School Students with a Disability